enif77/BasicBasic/README.md

 10  INPUT A
 20  ON A GOTO 100, 200
-30  REM We should not ever get here, because the ON statement will fail, 40  REM if user enters anything else, then 1 or 2.
+30  REM We should not ever get here, because the ON statement will fail, 40  REM if user enters anything else than 1 or 2.
 100 PRINT "first"
 110 GOTO 999
 200 PRINT "second"